gamedevlabs/thesis-supervision/README.md

 # Thesis Supervision w/ Julian @ TUM
 If you are a TUM student and are interested in writing a thesis with me, this is the right place for you!

+## Capacities: Almost full!
+Right now, there are some students who are finishing up in the next few months and some who are starting in the next few months.
+Depending on my workload and the topics I have to supervise, I might still have one or two spots left.

 ## Topics
 A list of topics currently available.
 See the timestamp of the last commit for recency.